abstractball/redux-path-store/README.md

 # Introduction
-A path store is simply an automatically generated redux store which includes the reducers and actions based upon the initialState it was provided.
+A path store is simply an automatically generated redux store which includes the reducers and actions based upon the initial state it was provided.

 ### Intuitive usage
 Manage the redux state without having to dig into the management of updating reducers or actions.
-Manage the redux state like you would manage a local state.
+Manage the redux state like you would manage the local state.

 ### Modern
-This package uses TypeScript out of the box and will only support the usage of React Hooks.
+Uses TypeScript out of the box and will only support the usage of React Hooks.

 ### Light and minimalistic
-This package is very simple, only using files which mostly piggy backs off of "@redux/toolkit" and "object-path-immutable".
+Simple as its only using files which mostly piggy backs off of "@redux/toolkit" and "object-path-immutable".

 ### Redux DevTool friendly
-This package works with Redux DevTool, your automatically generated actions will showup in extension.
+Works with Redux DevTool, your automatically generated actions will show up in the extension.

 # Example